 According to the American Academy of Sleep Medicine, students who stayed up late were likely to earn one full grade point less than those who went to bed early and got sufficient sleep.

-The drawback of an early start is some people have a non-compatible chronotype or sleep schedule.
+Problems arise when people have a non-compatible chronotype or sleep schedule.

-Pros and Cons of Waking up Early
+Pros and Cons of Waking Up Early

 |Preparation time for work and breakfast.||Tiredness earlier in the day.|